Record-breaking California fire may take until September to contain

 Environmental scientists, California water experts and local officials have disputed Trump’s claims.

-“It is climate change that is causing this,” says Michael Mohler, spokesman for Cal Fire.
-“There is no other way to explain explosive fuel conditions, that come with increased winds and higher temperatures.”
+“It is climate change that is causing this,” said Michael Mohler, spokesman for Cal Fire.
+“There is no other way to explain explosive fuel conditions that come with increased winds and higher temperatures.”

 “You don’t recover from six years of drought overnight,” Mohler said.

-California has approximately more than 100 million dead trees in the state due to drought and infestation from bark beetles.
+California has about more than 100 million dead trees due to drought and infestation from bark beetles.
 Dead trees pose a major hazard as they allow wildfires to spread rapidly in hot, dry conditions.
-Cal Fire’s vegetation management crews are out year-round to thin and remove such trees, while also doing prescribed burns.
+Cal Fire’s vegetation management crews are out year-round to thin and remove such trees while also doing prescribed burns.

 Other fires in the state continue